Why Should I Embrace Black History Month in My Classroom?

 When I was in college, my social studies education professor said he didn’t believe in teaching Black History Month, Women’s History Month, or Hispanic Heritage Month.
 He said teaching about people from minority groups for a short period was ineffective.
 We should be teaching about minority and disenfranchised groups ALL.
 THE.
 TIME.
 The key was should.

-Well, once I started teaching in Florida, I quickly realized this thought pattern was flawed and idealistic.
+This professor’s perspective really hit home with me.
+I decided when I was a teacher, I would make it a point to teach about minority groups and diversity throughout the year, not just during a specific month.
+But once I started teaching in Florida, I quickly realized this thought pattern was flawed because it was too idealistic.
 Yes, we absolutely SHOULD be teaching about minority groups and supporting diversity every month and every day; however, it is necessary for us to allocate specific time to focus on certain cultures to create awareness.
 The reality is that many teachers don’t teach about diversity on an ongoing basis.
-By focusing on specific minority experiences at certain times, we have a better chance to make sure our students understand and celebrate diversity.
+By focusing on specific minority experiences at certain times, we have a better chance to ensure our students have the opportunity to understand and celebrate diversity.

+A teacher’s job isn’t to “save” a child from their culture.
 Instead, our job is to teach all our students in the same way.
 Our job is to inspire our students to be the best they can be.
 To properly teach a diverse group, all students must be able to see themselves and their peers in everything they read and learn.
-We can do this by giving students of all races and cultures the opportunity to explore their own cultural history, while also sharing specific cultural history with the entire group.
-A focused time to do so helps ensure we are spending the time, energy, and focus necessary to expose children to minority cultural histories.
+We can do this by giving students of all races and cultures the opportunity to explore their own cultural history, while also promoting acceptance by sharing specific cultural history with the entire group.

 Why We Need to Embrace Black History Month

-Discrimination still exists.
-Racism still exits.
-As well intentioned as I was when I used to think I would integrate black history into every month, our culture and educational system do not have equal representation of “black” and “white” history.
+Discrimination and racism still exist.
+As well-intentioned as I was when I used to think I would integrate Black history into every month, the reality is that our culture and educational system do not have equal representation of “black” and “white” history.
 Teachers who are not minorities have embedded prejudices that we are not even aware exist.
 Let’s be real, about 80% of teachers are white.
 Most are female.
 The literature we teach our children with is biased.
 Many books do not have equal representation of characters from diverse backgrounds.
 This is why it is crucial for teachers to be very purposeful in their representation of people in everything we do, all year, but we also need to be intentional and celebrate Black History Month.

 What to Cover In Black History Month